neicnordic/neic.no/_activities/office.md

 FIND US

-Our addresss is Stensberggata 27, 0170 Oslo
+Our address is Stensberggata 27, 0170 Oslo

-Find the entrance with NordForsk sign, door 25A, 8th floor.
-For a map to our building please se [here](https://neic.no/people/)
+For a map to our building please see [here](https://neic.no/people/)